Our Family Has Given A Voice To The Injured For Over 50 Combined Years

 Take Advantage Of A Free Case Evaluation With An Attorney

 With an office in East Orange, Goldstein & Goldstein, LLP, serves clients throughout the surrounding areas of New Jersey, specifically Newark.
 We offer free initial consultations to all prospective clients, and we are able to communicate in English, Spanish and French Creole.
-To discuss your rights and legal options, call us at 973-675-8277 or fill out our online contact form.
+To discuss your rights and legal options in a ceiling collapse lawsuit, call us at 973-675-8277 or fill out our online contact form.